-New York-based State Bank of India (SBI) offers a line of Senior Citizens’ CDs, which can be opened by individuals 60 years or older.
+It’s been about a year since I last wrote about New York-based State Bank of India (SBI) Senior Citizen CDs.
+In addition to higher rates, the Senior Citizen CDs now have a lower minimum opening deposit ($25k) and no longer have tiered rates.
+What hasn’t changed is that you still have to be 60 years or older to open a Senior Citizen CD.
 Joint accounts are available, but “each of the account holders to meet the eligibility criterion separately.”
 In other words, all named account owners have to be at least 60-years old at the time of application.

-As stated on Senior Citizens’ CD page, the Early Withdrawal Penalty reads as follows:
+Partial withdrawals are not permitted, only early closure.
+As stated on Senior Citizen CD page, the Early Withdrawal Penalty reads as follows:

-Maturity period of 1 year to less than 3 years,
+1 year to less than 3 years – 60 days interest

 Same Name, But Not Quite The Same